 The practical, leadership, and communication challenges of considering the potential safety risks and concerns of different staff groups (within varied roles, locations, and ways of working) is undoubtedly complex, and time is short.
 While Advance HE has been developing a number of tools to support institutions in considering equalities during the pandemic and planning for the future we also stress the importance of listening to affected staff and working in consultation.

-Advance HE is pleased to convene a webinar on 8 July to discuss just some of the issues above and more.
-Our panel discussion and Q&A will prompt reflection on the range of staff – academic, professional, support – and their diverse needs in regards to ‘safety’: not only in terms of physical health, but issues of harassment, belonging, and precarity.
-We hope the session will be useful to senior leaders, line managers, HR, and EDI teams in their decision making and support plans.
+Advance HE held a webinar on 8 July to discuss just some of the issues above and more.
+The panel discussion and Q&A prompted reflection on the range of staff – academic, professional, support – and their diverse needs in regards to ‘safety’: not only in terms of physical health, but issues of harassment, belonging, and precarity.

 Yuval-Davis, N (2006) ‘Belonging and the politics of belonging’, Patterns of Prejudice 40:3, 197-214.